dart-lang/language/working/2365 - primary constructors/feature-specification.md

 Primary constructors is a conciseness feature.
 It does not provide any new semantics at all.
 It just allows us to express something which is already possible in Dart, using a less verbose notation.
-Here is a simple example:
+Consider this sample class with two fields and a constructor:

 ```dart
 // Current syntax.